Omie/shruti/README.md

 Goal
 -----
 - Build an open source SaaS that anyone can deploy for themselves, use it personally
+- Do not go after building J.A.R.V.I.S.
+There is already a project for that[jasper](http://jasperproject.github.io/)

 - TODO:
     - Convert this hack into a nice future proof API, make it configurable easily